-Based on demographic data collected by the College for the fall 2017 semester, the typical Monroe County Community College student has a mean age of 22.9, resides in Monroe County (86%), attends as a part-time student (73%), and is enrolled in a transfer program (60.3%).
+Based on demographic data collected by the College for the fall 2022 semester, the typical Monroe County Community College student has a mean age of 24, resides in Monroe County (87.8%), attends as a part-time student (68.8%), and is enrolled in a transfer program (55.9%).
+The College's dual enrollment students comprise 27.6% of total fall 2022 enrollment.